AnirudhDagar/gsoc/_posts/2020-07-08-PyMVA-Python-C-API.md

 <img alt="Can't See?
 Something went wrong!" src="{{site.baseurl}}/images/python_flying.jpg">

 It is as much fun developing the interface for that too!
-Or is it??
+Or is it?

 It’s often not.
 It’s not easy to write efficient and robust modules in python.
 It’s easy to see why.
 While a lot of modules can be implemented in pure python, they often lag in performance.
 If all you care about is performance from your code, one option is to simply write code in a low level language like C++ and use it in other C++ modules.
 But, it’s really painful to go back to doing everything in C++ when your cool machine learning friends are using magical python libraries (I mean PyTorch :p).
-After using python for a while, you know how simple, powerful and flexible it is, meeting all your Machine Learning requirements.
-Threre is little reason to go back.
+After using python for a while, you know how simple, powerful, and flexible it is, meeting all your Machine Learning requirements.
+There is little reason to go back.

 For High Energy Physics, the go-to framework for big data analysis has been CERN’s ROOT framework.
 ROOT is a massive C++ library that even predates the STL in some areas.
 ROOT has a sub-module, TMVA, which houses the machine learning framework specifically developed for HEP data.